MexrlDev/FlappyC0re/README.md

 egycnq).
 See `NOTICE` for details.
 No DooMC0re source code is copied into this repository; only the general architecture is reused.

+The DualSense lightbar control (`scePadSetLightBar`) and vibration control (`scePadSetVibration`) — including the per-state color scheme and haptic pulse pattern used here — are adapted from **ToolB0x** (MIT, by MexrlDev).
+No ToolB0x source code is copied into this repository; only the API usage pattern is reused.

 LuaC0re by Gezine.
 The 8×8 bitmap font is a small public-domain-style glyph table; the version here was typed out fresh for this port.